-I know it can be difficult to talk about issues of abuse or neglect with a counselor, but believe me, I know it helps.
-I can serve as a witness, a listener, a guide to moving out of the darkness.
-Contact me today to make that first appointment and see if we are a good fit.
+We know it can be difficult to talk about issues of abuse or neglect with a counselor, but believe me, we know it helps.
+We can serve as a witness, a listener, a guide to moving out of the darkness.
+Contact us today to make that first appointment and see if we are a good fit.

 Reliving the event (also called re-experiencing symptoms)

 - You may feel like you are going through the event again.
 This is called a flashback.